Skin school, Acne, Anti-aging, Skincare

 Keep reading to learn more about this distinction.

 If your breakouts last longer than a month, your skin is probably reacting to the retinoid, not a tretinoin purge.
-If the skin tends to be irritated, red, and inflamed, it doesn’t improve over time, then it is not a tretinoin purge.
+If the skin tends to be irritated, red, and inflamed and doesn’t improve over time, then it is not a tretinoin purge.

 At this point, whatever you’re using isn’t right for your skin.
 You may be sensitive to an ingredient in your tretinoin formula or something else in your skincare routine.
 But the more probable cause is that you use tretinoin too aggressively.
 You should check up with your dermatologist to discuss your best plan, changing the formulation, or changing the regimen.